 - Employee tax deductions.
 It’s usually government agencies such as the IRS that tax an employee’s pay.
 The common taxes that are deducted from an employee’s pay are federal income taxes, state taxes, and even local income taxes.
 When you’re placing these on the pay stub, make sure to use a separate line for each tax type and show the current amount that has been deducted from the pay period and the year-to-date.

-This would be the amount of money that’s left over after all of the necessary deductions have been made from the employee’s gross pay.
-Basically, it’s the amount of money that the employee gets to take home.
+This would be the amount of money that’s left-over after all of the necessary deductions have been made from the employee’s gross pay.
+It’s the amount of money that the employee gets to take home.
 The net pay is the amount that you write into the employee’s paycheck or what should be directly deposited into the employee’s bank account.
 You can find the net pay for the current pay period as well as the one for the year-to-date.

 Since the pay stub itemizes both the earnings and the deductions, then it should make things easier if an employee wishes to check its accuracy.
-So in the event that there’s a problem with the employee payroll regarding a particular employee’s salary, then all you have to do is explain everything that’s in the stub.
+So if there’s a problem with the employee payroll regarding a particular employee’s salary, then all you have to do is explain everything that’s in the stub.